THASHwasd/Arduino-Project/CarPark software/carpark_readme.md

 This project is open source.
 Feel free to modify and distribute according to your needs.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

----

 **Note**: This system is designed for educational and demonstration purposes.
-For commercial deployment, consider additional security measures and payment processing integration.

 ## Author